Personal profile

 Research interests

-Her work is regularly presented at international conferences, and has been published in journals such as the Accounting, Auditing and Accountability Journal (AAAJ) and Abacus.
+Her work is regularly presented at (inter)national conferences, and has been published in journals such as the Accounting, Auditing and Accountability Journal (AAAJ) and Abacus.

 Monash teaching commitment

-Semester 2, 2022: ACX2900 - Accounting for Sustainability (Lecturer and Chief Examiner)
+Semester 1, 2025: ACX3800|5800 - Accounting for Climate Change (Lecturer and Chief Examiner)

 Community service